streamlit/component-template/baseweb_components/README.md

 For more details on available components and their usage, refer to the package documentation.

+## Roadmap
+Elements will be integrated as per the below priority ranking:
+1. modal
+2. buttons
+3. button groups
+4. navbar
+5. tooltip
+6. alerts
+7. pop-over cards

+Additional elements have not yet been prioritized

 ## Contributing
 Contributions to Streamlit Baseweb are welcome!
 If you find any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/thomasbs17/streamlit-contributions/tree/master/baseweb_components).
 If you'd like to contribute code, you can fork the repository, make your changes, and submit a pull request.